-ssia-HWCA SSIA confirms that the Applicant have a signed contract [IAA] and the Agency exist (checked with www.bolagsverket.se), and there are a signed document with all valid Applicants and all contact with the Applicant only will be with the e-mail address in the signed document.
-SSIA will initially confirms that the Applicant have a signed contract [IAA] and the Agency exist, and there are a signed document with all valid Applicants.
-Only pre-approved domain (checked with https://www.iis.se/ or www.whois.com or equal) registers are used.
+ssia-HWCA SSIA confirms that the Applicant have a signed contract [IAA] and the Agency exist (checke with www.bolagsverket.se), and there are a signed document with all valid Applicants and a contact with the Applicant only will be with the e-mail address in the signed document.
+SSIA wi initially confirms that the Applicant have a signed contract [IAA] and the Agency exist, and ther are a signed document with all valid Applicants.
+Only pre-approved domain (checked in [IAA contract) registers are used. ssia-HWCA SSIA confirms that the Applicant have a signed contract [IAA] and the Agency exist (check initially confirms that the Applicant have a signed contract [IAA] and the Agency exist, and ther ,, ,, ,, ,, contract) registers are used.